fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 On `line 8`, we pass the local variable `a` as an argument to the `puts` method, which will output `3` and return `nil` (`puts` always returns `nil`).
 On `line 9`, we pass the local variable `b` to the `puts` method, which will output `5` and return `nil`.

-*What does the following code return?
+*19) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 def​ ​increment​(x)
   x << ​'b'